 Do you prefer bigger parks with more amenities or smaller, less crowded places?

 We like a balance.
 While the extra amenities can be a nice luxury, we do enjoy less crowds.
 Regardless we have met amazing new friends in both places.
 They each have their ups and downs and we prefer to mix it up.

 We recently added solar, so we’re seeing some remote living in our future.

 What’s the weirdest thing you’ve seen while on the road?

-Just last night I couldn’t believe I witnessed a man get arrested in the National Park!
-I was pulled over at a lookout point and there must have been 5 Royal Canadian Police vehicles along with an ambulance and a ranger vehicle.
-I thought someone was having a medical emergency since there was only 2 other vehicles in the lot.
-Then I heard the commotion and saw a man getting cuffed and shoved into the police vehicle.
+Just last night Heather watched a man get arrested in the National Park!
+While enjoying a lookout point, there must have been 5 Royal Canadian Police vehicles along with an ambulance and a ranger vehicle.
+She thought someone was having a medical emergency since there were only 2 other vehicles in the lot.
+Then she heard screaming and saw a man getting cuffed and shoved into the police vehicle.
 What?!?!
-I have no idea why he was arrested, but he sure did put up a fight.
-Never thought I’d witness that in a national park of all places.
+Never thought she’d witness that in a national park of all places.

 Thankfully that craziness was followed by seeing a grizzly bear sow and her 2 cubs!

 What’s the best meal you’ve had while traveling?

 We both loved our meal at Pelican Brewery and Pub in Pacific City, OR.
 They had it all – tasty craft beer, beautiful ocean views and delicious, memorable food.

 While we do enjoy a great meal, in local restaurants, we also really enjoyed having a picnic on the beach at Siesta Key.
 We timed it for the sunset and it was so magical.